Skip to Main Content

 • What voices are essential to understanding the topic and capturing your listener’s attention?

-• What research, stories, or personal experiences might be included to help contextualize the what is discussed?
+• What research, stories, or personal experiences might be included to help contextualize what is discussed?

-• What audio elements do you need to find or record before creating your program?
+• What audio elements do you need to find and record before creating your program?

 • What types of research sources are needed to support the discussion?

-A useful strategy for organizing the content is to create a podcast planning worksheet that will help you structure the program by listing each segment, the amount of time they will be, and a space for notes about the key points you want to highlight and any possible sound effects you would like to include during or in between each segment.
+A useful strategy for organizing the content is to create a podcast planning worksheet.
+The worksheet will help you structure the program by listing each segment in the first column, the amount of time they will be in a second column, and a space for notes in a third column regarding the key points you want to highlight and any possible sound effects to include during or in between each segment.
 Filling out the worksheet will help you formulate the sequence of content and make decisions concerning how much time should be devoted to each segment without going over the time limit of the assignment.

-Adapted from examples made by Amanda McCollom*, a podcast planning worksheet could include the following segments:
+Adapted from examples made by Amanda McCollom and the University of North Carolina Libraries*, a podcast planning worksheet could include the following segments:

-1. Teaser [optional] – this opening refers to a provocative statement or quote, special sound effects, or an urgent call to action that acts as a "hook" to grab the listener's attention.
+1. Teaser [optional] – this opening refers to a provocative statement or quote, music or a special sound effect, or an urgent call to action that serves as a "hook" to grab the listener's attention.
 If you include a teaser, it should be short but impactful.

 2. Introduction – this is where you introduce yourself and explain the topic and its significance.
-Use this moment to provide a brief description of the topic, profile any guests, and explain why the topic is important for listeners to hear.
+Use this moment to provide a brief description of the topic, profile any guests or persons being interviewed, and explain why the topic is important for listeners to hear.

-4. Setup/Overview – this segment establishes the tone [i.e., creates the quality, feeling, or attitude by a manner of speaking] of the program and previews the remaining contents of the program.
+4. Setup/Overview – this segment establishes the tone, i.e., manner of speaking that creates the quality, feeling, or attitude of the podcast, and previews the remaining contents of the program.

-6. Wrap up/Takeaways – this is where you connect everything discussed during the podcast by offering a critical assessment of the topic and summarize opinions presented and any key issues discussed.
+6. Wrap Up/Takeaways – this is where you connect everything discussed during the podcast and offer a critical assessment of the topic, summarizing opinions presented and the key issues discussed.
+It reminds the audience what they learned from listening to your podcast.

-7. Outro – this term refers to the short, distinct closing section at the end of a program [i.e., the conclusion].
-It is when you give credit to anyone who helped you create the podcast and state expressions of gratitude to any guests or people you interviewed and thank your audience for listening.
+7. Outro – this term refers to the short, distinct closing section of a program [i.e., the conclusion].
+It is when you give credit to anyone who helped you create the podcast and where you offer expressions of gratitude to any guest speakers or people you interviewed and then finish by thanking your audience for listening.

-If you plan to interview one or more people during your podcast, it is important to begin thinking about who to interview as early as possible.
-Even if you intend to just have a conversation with the respondent, it is still important to think about the list of questions you want to ask.
+If you plan to interview one or more people during your podcast, it is crucial to begin thinking about who you want to interview as early as possible.
+Even if you intend to just have a conversation with someone, it is still important to think about the list of questions you want to ask and the order in which you ask them.
 The questions should focus on eliciting responses that clarify and highlight aspects of the topic being discussed.
-For each question, be prepared to ask follow-up questions to continue the conversation and help draw out more detail or insight from the respondent.
+For each question, be prepared to ask follow-up questions to help continue the conversation and draw out additional detail or insight from the person.

 Given this, it is important to ask open-ended questions that do not have simple, predetermined answers [i.e., a close-ended question].
-Open-ended questions usually begin with “how,” “why,” or “what” or openings such as "describe the..." or "tell me about...."
-This form of inquiry requires the respondent to pause, think, and reflect before expressing their feelings, opinions, or ideas.
-These types of responses are more likely help the listener obtain additional context and understanding about the topic.
+Open-ended questions usually begin with “how,” “why,” or “what” or open with phrases, such as, "describe the..." or "tell me about..." or "explain the reasons for...."
+These types of inquiries require the respondent to pause, think, and reflect before expressing their feelings, opinions, or ideas and, as a result, will more often help the listener obtain additional context and understanding from the interview.
+In addition, when composing open-ended questions, avoid prompts or extra information that can lead to the desired answer; ask simple and precise questions to ensure unbiased and meaningful responses.
 In short, open-ended questions lead to open-ended responses.

 • What are the potential solutions to...?